Spain - March 11th to 25th 2003

 Wednesday 19th March (Day 9 Bird List) Leaving the Picos De Europa we travelled south via Potes to Benavente.
 Overnight Parador de Benavente for 1 night.
 Before checking in to the Parador we headed further south and visited the Lagunas de Villafafila including Salina Grande and surrounding plains.
 Before reaching Benevente we had our only other trip sighting of Spanish Imperial Eagle and the first of many Montagu's Harriers we were to see over the next few days.
 Both the daily list and overall trip numbers were enhanced by our only sightings of numerous ducks and waders, common in the UK, around the various lagoons at Villafaila.
 Amongst the more common species we had 3 White-fronted Goose, 2 Ruddy Shelduck and 3 Bar-headed Goose.
 Although one of the Bar-heads was a feral bird, we were assured by the Reserve wardens the other two were wild - another lifer.
 On the plains around Villafafila we had numerous flocks of Great Bustard, some in excess of 50 birds.
 Species total for the day was 65 and the trip list accelerated to 127.

 Thursday 20th March (Day10 Bird List) Today we travelled south from Benavente to Trujillo and visited the Parque Natural De Monfrague (Penafalcon) en-route (Gostours Pages 29/30).
 Overnight Parador de Trujillo 20th, 21st, 22nd & 23rd.
-On the journey, as we travelled through the National Park, we had numerous Griffon Vulture along with our first pair of Black Vulture, Peregrine, Red-rumped Swallow and 3 Black Stork at Penafalcon and Woodchat Shrike near Villareal de san Carlos, where we stopped at a small bar for an excellent lunch.
+On the journey, as we travelled through the National Park, we had our first pair of Black Vulture, Peregrine, Red-rumped Swallow and 3 Black Stork at Penafalcon and Woodchat Shrike near Villareal de san Carlos, where we stopped at a small bar for an excellent lunch.
 We travelled towards Embalse de Torrejon hoping to see Eagle Owl at the well known breeding site.
 Although we dipped out on this occasion, we had super views of 2 Bonnelli's Eagle flying close overhead.
 39 species for the day whilst our trip total moved on to 132 and Black Vulture provided another lifer.

 Friday 21st March (Day 11 Bird List) Today we visited numerous tracks around Santa Marta de Magasca, La Encinilla and Monroy (Gostours Pages 26/27) as we travelled west from Trujillo and north of Caceres.
 Our first full day in Extremadura saw changing species from the regulars previously encountered.
 Before we left Trujillo we had our first Lesser Kestrel and Pallid Swift, both of which have flourishing breeding colonies in the town.
 The tracks around Santa Marta de Magasca were particularly productive, leading us to visit the area almost every day thereafter.
 Here we had c20 Little Bustard, c8 Great Bustard, Hoopoe, 3 Stone Curlew, c20 Pin-tailed Sandgrouse feeding in the fields, c30 Black-bellied Sandgrouse flying overhead giving their distinctive call, numerous Woodlark on passage, a single Cuckoo and the only Great Spotted Cuckoo of the trip, with a party of 3 birds.
 As was expected Montagu's Harrier were literally everywhere.
 Unfortunately we were too early for Roller but we did have excellent views of Honey Buzzard flying overhead plus a Golden Eagle near Monroy.
 The colony of Alpine Swift on the Rio Almonte was our only sighting of the trip and we finished the day with a healthy 63 species as our trip total was lifted to 144.
 We had an excellent lunch today in a small bar/cafe in the centre of Santa Marta de Magasca and the Sandgrouse provided two more lifers.